uaraven/rowcp/readme.md

-# Deep Table Copy
+# Row copy

-Copies rows from one database to another including all rows from child and parent tables.
+Performs deep row copying from one database to another.
+Including all rows from child and parent tables.